a11ywatch/a11ywatch/README.md

 ![A11yWatch](web/public/static/img/favicon.png?raw=true "A11yWatch Logo")

-monolith distributed system for accessibility, performance, and other productivity improvements
+system for accessibility, performance, and other productivity improvements

 ## Docker